 What will your partner and children receive in the event of your death?

-If you die, your partner is entitled to a partner pension for life and a temporary partner pension.
+If you die, your partner is entitled to a partner's pension for life and a temporary partner's pension.
 The partner’s pension is paid to your partner as from the moment of your death.
-The temporary partner’s pension is paid to your partner from the moment of your death.
-In that case, your partner receives this amount until he or she reaches retirement age.
+The temporary partner’s pension is also paid to your partner from the moment of your death.
+In that case, your partner receives this amount until he or she reaches State Pension Age (AOW age).